Building the Right Future

 The process will be similar if the consulting is done over the Internet instead of across a conference table.
 For a web-conference, your team would gather around a table with a microphone and a computer screen (again, preferably with a projector and possibly with a conference calling device such as those produced by Polycom – making sure any conference phone is compatible with your current phone system).
 Whether meeting across a table or across the Internet, between meetings there are also likely to be e-mails, phone calls, homework assignments for team members, and homework assignments for the consultant.

 Your consultant is not making the decisions and simply writing a self-study for your school, nor is your consultant leaving your team alone to struggle with how to write it.
 He or she is the logical editor who writes out the committees’ decisions.
 He or she is an advisor to the committee and a mentor to your staff.
 With help from a good consultant, your school is more likely to achieve accreditation, achieve it more quickly, and become a stronger school as a result of your accreditation consultant’s experience.

-Request a FREE Phone Consultation
+Request a FREE Zoom Consultation